Art by Elizabeth D’Angelo. Updated: 7/1/19

 Both Medicare and Medicaid may provide home visits from doctors.
 Some other insurance programs will also pay for this service.
 As you may have figured out, it is not that easy to find a doctor who will come to your house!
 Here are some ideas for: How to Find a Nurse or Doctor who Can Come to Your House

-HUD Section 8 has housing dedicated to people who are elderly or disabled.
-You can apply even if you are young.
-Quality varies, but some readers here have found housing that is safe, clean, nice, quiet, disability accessible and super affordable this way: How to Find Yourself a Nice, Affordable HUD Apartment (for People with Disabilities)
+HUD has housing dedicated to people who are elderly and/or disabled.
+In many cases, you can apply even if you are young.
+Quality varies, but some readers here have found housing that is safe, nice, disability accessible and super affordable this way: How to Find Yourself a Nice, Affordable HUD Apartment (for People with Disabilities)

 Bradley Simmonds has created this list of Activities for Housebound People.